Discover the best way to learn German, including immersive, practical learning from the very first lesson.

-Practice makes perfect when learning some of the less intuitive aspects of speaking German.
+Practise makes perfect when learning some of the less intuitive aspects of speaking German.
 Your confidence with gendered nouns, modal verbs and more will grow and eventually become second nature.
 Accelerate your learning by connecting with another language learner right from the Rosetta Stone award-winning mobile app.
-Use Rosetta Stone to connect, chat, practice, and ask questions through the online community.
+Use Rosetta Stone to connect, chat, practise, and ask questions through the online community.

 Try Our Award-Winning App

 Surround yourself with German whenever, wherever with the Rosetta Stone app.